Draft Work Program and Corporate Plan 2023-24 - public consultation now open

 There are also a number of classes for specialist clinics which treat patients with specific conditions.
 For example, there are classes for specialist burns clinics, transplant clinics and cystic fibrosis clinics.

 Classification rules exist to guide the decision making regarding which Tier 2 class a clinic should be classified to.
-The Independent Health and Aged Care Pricing Authority (IHACPA) has developed a suite of three reference documents to assist the consistent allocation of non-admitted services to a Tier 2 class.
+The Independent Health and Aged Care Pricing Authority (IHACPA) has developed a suite of reference documents to assist the consistent allocation of non-admitted services to a Tier 2 class.

 Rules for coding and reporting COVID-19 episodes of care